When to Fly

 There's never a bad time to book flights to Seville, the capital of Andalusia and one of Spain’s most beautiful cities, but springtime, when the scent of orange blossom hangs heavy on the air, might just be the best time.

-If you are hoping to immerse yourself in some of the festivities of Seville, April can be the perfect time to book flights.
+If you are hoping to immerse yourself in some of the festivities of Seville, April can be the perfect time to book flights to Saville.
 Semana Santa (Easter Week) hosts an extraordinary procession of masked people and carnival floats.
 Although this is a religious festival, there are also lots of celebrations, with people travelling from across the country to experience the event.
 April also hosts the annual Seville April Fair.
 This is a great time to see traditional Andalusian culture, with flamenco dancing and parties aplenty.
-If you are flying to Seville for a festival, make your reservations in advance, as prices can rise.
+If you are taking a flight to Seville for a festival, make your reservations in advance, as prices can rise.

 Winter (December to February) is cooler but not freezing, with temperatures usually between 5 and 16 degrees.
 There is also an increase in rainfall during both autumn and winter, which can see heavy showers and thunderstorms.
 Due to the weather, these seasons are less popular times to visit, so the city is less crowded.
-Flights tend to be slightly cheaper and you may be able to get better hotel rates.
+Find cheap flights to Seville and hotels during this period.
 Bear in mind that autumn can still be a lovely time to visit the city as sometimes the temperature can stay mild and warm throughout the month.

 Great weather, fascinating history and enchanting scenery are just some of the countless reasons to book flights to Seville.
 After an afternoon siesta, you’ll also want to sample the thriving nightlife of open-air bars and flamenco in places like Isla Cartuja, Triana and Plaza Alfalfa.